imfl/data-mining/README.md

 - For instructions on how to compile and use the code for the project, click [here](#user-content-instructions).

-- For the abstract and emprical results of the project, click [here](#user-content-summary).
+- For an abstract and emprical results of the project, click [here](#user-content-summary).

 - For more information about this project, click [here](#user-content-more-information).